-Offered at Decatur and Todd Beamer high schools, AP courses are rigorous, college-level classes.
-Students can earn credit or advanced standing at most of the nation’s colleges and universities by taking and passing AP exams, which are administered by the College Board.
-A variety of AP Classes are available in each school; please check the course catalog at each high school for specifics.
+Advanced Placement courses are rigorous, college-level classes.
+Scholars can earn credit or advanced standing at most of the nation’s colleges and universities by taking and passing AP exams, which are administered by the College Board.
+A variety of AP classes are available in each school; please check the course catalog at each high school for specifics.

 Cambridge Preparatory Academy

 Federal Way High School offers this international, pre-university curriculum and examination system.
-Cambridge Preparatory Academy emphasizes the value of a broad and balanced study for academically able students.
+Cambridge Preparatory Academy emphasizes the value of a broad and balanced study for scholars.
 It aims to encourage the skills of independent search and investigation, the use of initiative and creativity, and the application of knowledge and skills.

 Cambridge CheckPoint Preparatory Academy

-In Federal Way, this academy is offered to 6th, 7th, and 8th grade students at Lakota and Sacajawea Middle Schools.
-Checkpoint offers a rigorous and relevant curriculum, and helps students develop skills for success.
-Upon completion they can enter Cambridge Preparatory Academy at Federal Way High School and an Advanced International Certificate of Education through Cambridge University.
+In Federal Way, this academy is offered to 6th, 7th, and 8th grade scholars at Lakota and Sacajawea Middle Schools.
+Checkpoint offers a rigorous and relevant curriculum, and helps scholars develop skills for success.
+Upon completion they can enter Cambridge Preparatory Academy at Federal Way High School and earn an Advanced International Certificate of Education through Cambridge University.

 International Baccalaureate - Diploma Program